K. Muraleedharan: Political career

 In August 2009, he was expelled from the NCP and sacked as state chief of the party, as he openly expressed his desire to rejoin the Congress party.
 He was subsequently refused re-entry into the Congress party, the party leadership stating that the disparaging comments he had made about the party leadership whilst in opposition were too big a barrier to his re-joining.
 Muraleedharan pledged that he would "wait for any length of time" for the party to change its mind and readmit him, while his father Karunakaran stated that he would take up the matter with the national leadership of the Congress party, if necessary.
-He was readmitted to the Congress party in February 2011, and was given a ticket to contest the Assembly election from the Vattiyurkavu Assembly constituency (former Thiruvananthapuram North Constituency).
+He was readmitted to the Congress party in February 2011, after his father died, and was given a ticket to contest the Assembly election from the Vattiyurkavu Assembly constituency (former Thiruvananthapuram North Constituency).
 Subsequently, he won his first assembly election after he defeated ruling Communist Party of India-Marxist (CPI-M) supported independent candidate Cherian Philip by a margin of over 16,167 votes on 14 May 2011.
-He was re-elected for the second time in 2016 defeating Kummanam Rajasekharan of Bharatiya Janata Party by a margin of 7622 votes.
+He was re-elected for the second time in 2016 defeating Kummanam Rajasekharan of BJP by a margin of 7622 votes.

-In Indian general election 2019 he has been elected from Vatakara with a tremendous margin by defeating P. Jayarajan of Communist Party of India (Marxist) by a margin of 84663 votes.
-He was the official candidate of UDF in Nemom Constituency for 2021 Assembly Elections, but lost against LDF candidate, V Sivankutty.
+In Indian general election 2019 he has been elected from Vatakara with a tremendous margin by defeating P Jayarajan of CPI(M) by a margin of 84663 votes.

+In Indian general election 2024 he was a candidate of Indian National Congress party from Thrissur Constituency.